Matteo Bondesan

 University of Turin and Collegio Carlo Alberto

-On the policy side, I collaborate with international organizations (e.g. IOSCO, ECB, and EIB) to study the policy implications of regulatory changes.
+On the policy side, I have collaborated with international organizations (e.g. IOSCO, ECB, and EIB) to study the policy implications of regulatory changes.

 Please, have a look at my curriculum vitae or résumé.